creditstxt/code-credit-license/README.md

 Using those legal terms, software developers can require the same kind of credit that contributors to other kinds of work---motion pictures, music, video games, books, and so on---[already receive](./conventions.md).
 They can also help to establish a norm of appropriate credit in the software industry.

-The license adds a credit requirement to the [Blue Oak Model License](https://blueoakcouncil.org/license/1.0.0), a very permissive license to MIT or BSD, but revised for maximum legal clarity and readability.
+The license adds a credit requirement to the [Blue Oak Model License](https://blueoakcouncil.org/license/1.0.0), a very permissive license like MIT or BSD, but revised for maximum legal clarity and readability.

 The license exception adds a credit requirement to any other license.
 Common open source software licenses like MIT, BSD, Apache, Blue Oak, and GPL do not effectively require credit.
 But applying, say, the MIT License _plus_ the Credit Requirement gives others all the rights they usually receive under the MIT License, so long as they give credit.